Track by Track Review of the Gore Album, by Deftones

 While lacking the bounce and groove of Swerve City, the opening track off of the 2012 Koi No Yokan album, Prayers/Triangles does an effective job of foreshadowing things to come on Gore.
-Sergio Vega provides some great bass riffing in the verses, opening the door to a catchy and dynamic chorus.
-Mid tempo is the name of the game here, and the overall feel of the track is very much that of something off of the Saturday Night Wrist album.
+Sergio Vega provides some great bass riffing in the verses, opening the door to the catchy and dynamic chorus.
+Mid tempo is the name of the game here, and the overall feel of the track is that of something off of the Saturday Night Wrist album to me.

-Up next, we have Acid Hologram, with atmospheric verse sections, which seems to build tension and be relaxing at the same time, a talent that Deftones express with ease.
+Up next is Acid Hologram, with atmospheric verse sections, which has tension and then relaxes, a talent that Deftones express with ease.
 The song builds up, only to be deconstructed and torn down with a spoken word vocal bridge section with effects and crashing guitars which kind of reminds me of something off of the White Pony album.
 Cool experimental track with some samples and programming from Frank Delgado as well adding to the depth.

 Track three brings the full on shred of Doomed User, most likely the heaviest track on Gore.
 The verse riffs just chugs and churns, spewing palm muted crunch guitar with extreme aggression.
-Chino is in top form vocally as well, matching the urgency of the riffs with ease.
+Vocalist Chino Moreno is in top form, matching the urgency of the riffs with ease.
 Nice catchy chorus, a softer bridge breakdown piece brings in another dynamic, only to be brought back up again in intensity.
 Awesome.

 Another Gore highlight is the moody Hearts/Wires.
-The beginning intro delves into Pink Floyd trance territories, and immediately draws in the listener, and then meanders into some nicer mellow muted rhythm guitar with clean single note guitar parts on top.
-This works well to build nice tension, with drummer Abe laying back in the pocket, driving the groove with his superior feel and timing.
-Once again, the name of the game is the crescendo, and the band builds again to a wonderful engaging chorus like many of the tracks on Gore.
+The beginning intro delves into Pink Floyd trance territories and immediately draws in the listener, then meanders into some mellow muted rhythm guitar with clean parts on top.
+This works well to build nice tension, with drummer Abe Cunningham laying back in the pocket, driving the groove with his superior feel and timing.
+Once again, the name of the game is the crescendo, and the band builds again to an engaging chorus like many of the tracks on Gore.
 Chino's lyrics, which are often open to interpretation, seem relationship based with the chorus phrase.."Cut through this razor wire..and dine on your heart..mine till the end."

-This one really has an older school Deftones feel for me.
 A little less experimental, this has a more traditional verse/chorus songwriting structure.
-The bridge riff also features some single note rhythm guitar playing which goes into a slightly more traditional rock style, which you really don't hear the band do much of.
+The bridge riff also features some single note rhythm guitar playing that goes into a more traditional rock style, of which you really don't hear the band do much of.
 Very cool upbeat track, and does a great job keeping the flow of Gore going in the right direction.
 It was stated by the band that the songs were recorded with track listing order in mind, and it shows with well thought out song placement that gives the album a nice continuity while listening.

-Clocking in at 3:16, Xenon is the shortest offering on Gore, but really provides a lot of bang for the buck.
-It opens up with some short samples by programmer Frank Delgado, only to give way to a twisted heavy guitar riff complimented perfectly by drummer Abe's tribal beats on this.
+Clocking in at 3:16, Xenon is the shortest offering on Gore but provides a lot of bang for the buck.
+It opens up with some short programmed samples by Frank Delgado, giving way to a twisted heavy guitar riff complimented perfectly by drummer Abe's tribal beats on this.
 The slightly unorthodox riffs give way to another shining chorus, which to me is one of the great achievements of Gore.
-One of the cooler little things I love about this track is the guitar pick slide that runs across the speakers in the mix.
+One of the cooler little things I love about this track is the guitar pick slide that runs across the speakers in the mix at one point.

 Probably the most ambitious song on Gore.
 Brooding verses open up to a euphoric chorus in the blink of an eye, taking the listener on an abrupt spectrum of emotions.
-It really works well though and feels seamless.
-The epic chorus parts give me a Failure vibe on this one, with a touch of Minerva thrown in as well.
-This is a great song for viewing long distance sightscapes, or for some quick inspiration.
+It really works well and feels seamless with a natural flow.
+The epic chorus parts give me a Failure vibe on this one, with a touch of Minerva thrown in.
+This is a great song for viewing long distance sightscapes, or for some quick inspiration when needed.

 Here we have the album's title track, Gore.
-This is one of the more complex tracks, which features some of Chino's most extreme screams on the album, with the end screams perhaps the most chilling on Gore.
-The bottom end bass sounds on this song are just devasting too with bassist Sergio Vega really locking in.
+This is one of the more complex songs, which features some of Chino's most extreme vocals on the album, with the end screams perhaps the most chilling on Gore.
+The bottom end bass sounds on this song are incredible too with bassist Sergio Vega really locking in.
 I am a big Sergio fan, all the way back from his days in the post-hardcore band, Quicksand.
 Another Abe standout drum track on this as well, locking in on all the changes with ease.
 The slow plodding breakdown at the end is just epic and showcases the heavier side of Deftones.

 Phantom Bride is yet another highlight track, on an album full of stellar material.
 Here is without a doubt one of the softest songs on the album, but still chock full of power.
 Chino's yearning vocals fit perfectly with the ethereal sounds of this song, and together he and the band float magically through the speakers, reaching and soaring through beautiful highs.
 Another treat on this track is the guest guitar solos from Jerry Cantrell, of Alice In Chains fame.
 The notes are absolutely amazing, providing a feel that absolutely completes the track.
 Outstanding.

-It appears that in online groups and threads, Rubicon seems to be quickly developing into a fan favorite, and it is easy to see why.
-Yet another catchy, powerful chorus here, and it really does a great job as a closer with its positive vibe thing that Deftones do so well.
-In spite of guitarists Steph's displeasure with the writing process that has been on display in the media at the time of release, the band seems as locked in as ever on Gore.
+Rubicon seems to be quickly developing into a fan favorite, and it is easy to see why.
+Yet another catchy, powerful chorus here, and it does a great job as a closer with its positive vibe thing that Deftones do so well.
+In spite of band member Stephen Carpenters displeasure with the writing process that has been on display in the media at the time of release, the band seems as locked in as ever on Gore.